World Chefs: Former radio DJ puts global spin on comfort food

-NEW YORK (Reuters) - Celebrity chef Sunny Anderson has put her travels in Europe and Asia to good use in her first cookbook, “Sunny’s Kitchen,” by combining unusual ingredients she discovered while living and working abroad with comfort food.
+NEW YORK, Oct 22 (Reuters) - Celebrity chef Sunny Anderson has put her travels in Europe and Asia to good use in her first cookbook, “Sunny’s Kitchen,” by combining unusual ingredients she discovered while living and working abroad with comfort food.

 Anderson’s taste for global cuisine dates back to her childhood in Germany, where her father was posted with the U.S. Army for three years.
 She continued her travels after joining the U.S. Air Force as a broadcast journalist and radio disc jockey while stationed in Seoul, South Korea.